 What is better, a Ford or a Chevy?
 That debate has been going on for over a hundred years and will likely still be going on a hundred years from now.
-On scuba diving message boards and dive boats around the world you will find a similar debate.
-What scuba diving training agency is the best scuba diving certification?”.
+On scuba diving message boards and dive boats around the world, you will find a similar debate about “what is the best scuba diving certification?”.

-Worldwide Accreditation Myth, Sort Of
+The Worldwide Accreditation Myth, Sort Of

 It’s 11 founding federations each representing a country, organized to promote underwater sporting events.
-Their mission also involved research and technical advancements in the sports.
-C.M.A.S developed the first scientific based diver training program.
-The organization now comprises over 130 federations from 5 continents, and issues certifications to divers whose complete a federations training program.
+Their mission also involved research and technical advancements in sports.
+C.M.A.S developed the first scientific-based diver training program.
+The organization now comprises over 130 federations from 5 continents and issues certifications to divers who complete a federations training program.
 All the current commercial training programs are based on the finding and procedures developed by C.M.A.S.
-This common history of training has encouraged different agencies to accept each others certifications.
+This common history of training has encouraged different agencies to accept each other’s certifications.

 The major training/certification agencies

 If you are at a dive show or dive resort you’ll often hear conversations like “Is PADI or SSI better” or “which is better PADI or NAUI”.
 There is no one right answer.